-One of the primary challenges of going on an empty stomach when running is that the body can demand more calories, which could make an athlete feel extra hungry.
+One of the primary challenges of going on an empty stomach when running is that the body will require more energy, which could make an athlete feel extra hungry.
 Eventually, they may end up consuming more than necessary for the rest of the day in their quest to make up for the used calories.

-What happens when you don’t eat before running is that your body’s stored glycogen would serve as fuel.
-Unfortunately, after that is used up, your body switches to the muscle protein and uses it as fuel.
+What happens when you don’t eat before running is that your body’s stored glycogen will eventually be used as fuel.
+Unfortunately, after that is used up, your body will start breaking down proteins to generate the glucose for your body.
 Thereby leading to a loss in muscle mass, which is not encouraged.
 If neglected, your body may end up producing cortisol and consequently break down your muscles.

-On the other hand, another study by Michael J. Ormsbee et al. noted that eating carbohydrates an hour before an exercise could affect the overall performance, compared to consuming it like two to three hours before the activity.
+On the other hand, another study by Michael J. Ormsbee et al. noted that eating carbohydrates one hour before training could affect the overall performance, compared to consuming it like two to three hours before the activity.
 Even at that, they also asserted that some other studies expressed a positive result (8).